bashfx/fx-catalog/docs/wiki/ARCHITECTURE.md

 		- **Output UX**. a suite of standardized printing utilitties, escapes and functions has historically been embedded into legacy standalone  scripts and is now being standardized into libraries: *stderr.sh* and *escape.sh*

 		- *Functionality*.
 The mainline functions of *stderr.sh* include a simple `stderr()` function, a suite of log-level like functions wrapping the stderr stream via printf, and other UX visualization like borders lines and boxes, and confirmation prompts. *escape.sh* features a curated set of 256-color escape codes and glyphs for use with the various printer symbology.

-		  Log level like functions include:
-			- Baseline (default level)
+		- *Silenceability*.
+All printer/log type functions have a degree of QUIET(n) which controls when they can or cannot render to screen stderr.
+They are generally controlled through option flags like `opt_debug` or `opt_trace` or environment variables like `QUIET_MODE` and `DEBUG_MODE`.
+At its core, sets of log_levels can be controlled together, where others have to be enabled explicitly.
+A log message is considered level-N if it is visible at Level N. For example, at Level-0 no log messages are visible.

+			- Absolute Silence: QUIET(0)
+				Means absolutely no screen output whatsoever!
+With this setting only on the return codes provide any sort of output.
+Further, QUITE(0) can only be achieved through overrides with higher specificity than `QUIET_MODE` which controls level 2 and higher.

+			- Default: QUIET(1)
+				Default level for any script/command/utility, unless the script overrides default levels for specific problem sets.
+This level corresponds to the display of: `stderr error fatal`.
+These messages are considered unsilenceable at level 1, with the exception of `log` which can be silenced with a `QUIET_MODE` but unlike level-2 messages, is enabled on level 1 by default.

+				These core printer functions cannot be silenced through options or environment variables, without absolute silence:

+				- *stderr* - the base printer that sends whatever comes in, out to stderr stream; it is wrapped by other printer functions.
 				- *error* - a state guard was triggered.
 				- *fatal* - similar to error but calls exit 1.

+				The first silencable printer for level 1.
+				- *log*    - unstyled message printer.

+			- Standard Set:	QUIET(2) allows:
-			- Standard Set (first level `-d`)
+				(second level `-d`)
 				- *warn* - imperfect state but trivial or auto recoverable.
 				- *info* - usually a sub-state change message.
 				- *okay*  - main path success message.
 				- *recover* - the expected step failed but a recovery branch was available.
 Acts as recovery success message.

+			- Extended Set: QUIET(3) allows:
-			- Extended Set (second level `-t`)
+				(third level `-t`)
 				- *trace* - for tracing state progressing or function output
 				- *think* - for tracing function calls

+			- Explicit toggles Set: QUIET(4)

+				Extra or Custom log printers can optionally be set to listen to explicit flags for enabling, and can pierce through to level 1.
+This helps when looking for particular markers or status in a long list of messages.
+A level 4 switch `SILLY_MODE` is provided for controlling all level 4 type messages.

-			- Extended Set (third level `-s`)
+				- Extended Set (fourth level `-s`)
 					- *silly* - for ridiculous log flagging and dumping of files when things arent working as expected.

 				- Dev Mode Set (fourth level `-D`)
 					- *log_dev* - dev only messages used in conjuction with `dev_required()`.

+			- Other General Notes:

 				- Additional custom loggers can be created and attached to the level-specific option flag.

-			- The first level and above follow typical loglevel usage, but currently only supports on/off gating with opt_debug and opt_quiet.
-Error messages can never be silenced.

-			- The second level and above set must be enabled explicitly, via `opt_trace`, `opt_silly` and `opt_dev`.
+				- Log levels are not granular in BashFX as might be the case in typical log-level semantics.
+Except for custom loggers that set must be enabled explicitly, via options like `opt_trace`, `opt_silly` and `opt_dev`.

 				- All of the loglevel messages are colored with a glyph prefix.
-If no styling is desired use the `stderr()`
+If no styling is desired use the `stderr or log`

-		- Standardized `NO_COLOR` global var is slowly being integrated for portability.
+				- Standardized `NO_COLOR` global eventually supported.

 *   **7. Standard Patterns:**
 	* **Proper Script**.
 A fully self-contained script that implements the BashFX Standard Interface (set of functions), and supports the Standard Patterns (especially XDG+), as needed.
 As the library and standard patterns are further cleaned up, the definition of proper script may expand.
 Proper here implying that a script is fully featured and compatible with the BashFX framework.